Sessions Stonewalls and Denies Colluding with Kremlin Meddling

 Much of Tuesday’s testimony centered on why Trump decided to fire Comey — the official Department of Justice version is at odds with the president’s televised explanation — but Sessions refused to describe his conversations with Trump on the issue.

-Sessions said that Trump had not invoked executive privilege — the legal doctrine that the president enjoys some confidentiality in communications with advisers — to muzzle the attorney general.
+Sessions said that Trump had not invoked executive privilege — the legal doctrine that the president enjoys some confidentiality in communications with advisors — to muzzle the attorney general.
 Yet Sessions still refused to answer lawmakers’ questions, saying that it would not be “appropriate.”

 Sessions said he refused to answer questions on Tuesday in order to maintain Trump’s ability to assert executive privilege at some later date.